Skip to main content

 To recap the steps we took:

-1. xaasCrd: Defined your Promise API with a X as-a-Service Custom Resource Definition
+1. ✅ api: Defined your Promise API as a Custom Resource Definition

-4. Packaged the pipeline as a Docker image
+4. ✅ Packaged the pipeline step as a Docker image

-6. workerClusterResources: Defined what needs to be present on your Worker Clusters to fulfil this Promise
+6. ✅ dependencies: Defined what needs to be present on your Destinations to fulfil this Promise

-8. Created and submitted a Kratix Resource Request
+8. ✅ Created and submitted a request for the promised Resource

-To clean up your environment first delete the Resource Requests for the Jenkins instance
+To clean up your environment first delete the requests for the Jenkins

 kubectl --context $PLATFORM delete --filename resource-request.yaml

-Verify the resources belonging to the Resource Requests have been deleted in the Worker Cluster
+Verify the resources belonging to the Resources have been deleted in the worker

 kubectl --context $WORKER get pods

-Now the Resource Requests have been deleted you can delete the Promises
+Now the Resources have been deleted you can delete the Promises

 kubectl --context $PLATFORM delete --filename promise.yaml

-Verify the Worker Cluster Resources are deleted from the Worker Cluster
+Verify that the Dependencies are deleted from the worker

 kubectl --context $WORKER get pods